tderrien/FEELnc/README.md

 	export FEELNCPATH=${PWD}
 	export PERL5LIB=$PERL5LIB:${FEELNCPATH}/lib/

-Add FEELnc scripts to your PATH and add the distribution-specific binary of KmerInShort (or KIS developped by Guillaume Rizk) to your PATH or copy it to your bin directory or compile from sources ([KmerInShort](https://github.com/rizkg/KmerInShort)).
+Add FEELnc scripts and utils to your PATH and add the distribution-specific binary of KmerInShort (or KIS developped by Guillaume Rizk) to your PATH or copy it to your bin directory or compile from sources ([KmerInShort](https://github.com/rizkg/KmerInShort)).

 	export PATH=$PATH:${FEELNCPATH}/scripts/
+	export PATH=$PATH:${FEELNCPATH}/utils/

 	# for MAC
 	export PATH=$PATH:${FEELNCPATH}/bin/MAC/